Instagram, Twitter, Facebook: Which platform will get your site noticed?

 Our advice?
 Adopt a multi-channel social media strategy that will allow you to take advantage of the best features that these three platforms have to offer.

 And remember, being active on social media doesn’t have to be a drain on your resources.
-Social media management platforms such as Hootsuite and Tweetdeck make it easy for you to schedule posts cross-platform and keep track of what your customers are saying.
+Social media management platforms such as Hootsuite and Tweetdeck make it easy for you to schedule posts cross-platform and keep track of what your customers are saying – you can take a look at our round-up of the best social media management tools here.